anvilproject/anvil-portal/content/ncpi/research-use-cases/research-use-cases.md

 draft: false
 ---

-# Research Use Cases
+# Driver Projects

 The NCPI is collecting specific research use cases in this section that can drive our proof of concept.

 ##  1 - NHLBI BioData Catalyst + Kids First DRC
 <hero small>This collaboration aims to develop a more accurate pipeline to detect de novo mutations in family trios by utilizing the consistent calls and other graph-related information produced by the SBG graph tools in the PCGC pipeline.</hero>